tiarebalbi/tiarebalbi-website/public/md/week-2-bulkhead-managing-concurrent-requests.md

 - Each operation can take up to 3 seconds to process
 - The bank can process only one transaction at a time.

-To implement the requirement above, I will use the Spring Boot framework, where I will have one controller and one service, the controller will receive the request via API request, and the service will handle the logic for the bank transactions.
+To implement the requirement above, I will use the Spring Boot framework, where I will have one controller and one service, the controller to receive the request, and the service to process the logic for the bank transactions.

 Let's start from the configuration, Resilience4j provide us a flexible way to configure the allocation resource per "service" (our bulk name) where you can set the number of concurrent calls and max wait time (the time a thread should be blocked for when attempting to enter a saturated bulkhead).